zephyrproject-rtos/zephyr/doc/hardware/peripherals/charger.rst

 Chargers
 ########

 The charger subsystem exposes an API to uniformly access battery charger devices.
-Currently, only reading data is supported.

 Basic Operation
 ***************